ASTR 1210 (O'Connell) Study Guide

 - The enabling discoveries in the critical conceptual path are

-often are not motivated by potential applications
+often motivated by curiosity rather than potential applications.

 This is why politicians and opinion-makers who insist on the